muhammad-zainal-muttaqin/epubnovelgithub/README.md

 ## 📖 Usage Guide

 ### Getting Started
-1. **Try Demo Book**: A demo novel automatically loads on your first visit - explore all features without uploading!
+1. **Download Example**: Click "Download Example EPUB" in the library context section
-2. **Upload Books**: Click the upload button to add your own EPUB files to your library
+2. **Upload Books**: Click the upload button or drag & drop to add your EPUB files
-3. **Browse Library**: View all your books (including demo) with progress indicators
+3. **Browse Library**: View all your books with progress indicators
 4. **Start Reading**: Click "Read" or "Continue" to open a book
 5. **Customize Settings**: Adjust fonts, themes, and layout preferences